mincong-h/jimi-cli/docs/real-estate.md

 ### Location Intelligence

 **Definition:** Analysis of the property's geographical and infrastructural context.
+The geographic positioning of the house, its proximity to amenities, and the ease of accessing major transportation networks.

 **Interest:** Evaluates long-term value drivers and quality of life aspects.
+Location directly impacts lifestyle, commute, and property value appreciation.
+Proximity to desirable areas or landmarks can make the property more attractive and maintain its value over time.

-Information from listings: Proximity to transport, neighborhood description.
+Information from listings:

+* Neighborhood description
+* Address or approximate location
+* Distance to public transportation (e.g., metro, RER, bus)
+* Proximity to schools, hospitals, supermarkets, and parks.

 Additional required required: